robey/mwrt/docs/bytecode.md

 - code object:
     - u8: local count
     - u8: max stack size
+    - u16: length of bytecode
     - u8[...]: bytecode
 - each instruction is one byte, followed by optional (varint or zigzag) parameters
 - to get short-circuit or/and, use nested if
 - address of a constant is stored as `(c << 1) | 1`

+## constant pool

+- stored in rom (flash)
+- just a big blob of memory with an extent
+- opcode for turning a byte offset into a real pointer (24 -> constant_pool_base + 24)
+    - to save space, make all constant offsets & code offsets aligned, and stored as divide-by-4
+- bounds checking on read/write
+    - writes must be within heap
+    - reads must be within heap or constant pool
+    - both must be 32 (or 64) bit aligned

 ## bytecodes